 Anti-Bullying Ambassadors

-Anti-Bullying Ambassadors are trained, passionate young people who will stand up to bullying behaviour and believe they can change things for the better.
+Anti-Bullying Ambassadors are passionate young people who will stand up to bullying behaviour and believe they can change things for the better.
 Anti-Bullying Ambassadors believe that bullying behaviour is not acceptable and should not be part of everyday life at school.
 They support others and are upstanders against bullying behaviour and a support network for their peers.

 Wellbeing Ambassadors

-Our Wellbeing Ambassadors have created their charter for the year, where they will develop their leadership skills in promoting and supporting wellbeing in our school.
+Our Wellbeing ambassadors have created their charter for the year, where they will develop their leadership skills in promoting and supporting wellbeing in our school.

 Sports and Fitness Ambassadors